Thank you for your patience. Your civilization is very important to us.

 Universal Basic Income competes alongside clinical trials, education, and every other category.
 Citizens decide how much goes to direct cash vs public goods through pairwise comparisons.
 If they collectively allocate 18% to UBI, 18% of the tax goes to equal per-citizen distribution via World ID.

-Aligned politicians are funded through the Incentive Alignment Bond mechanism — 10% of IAB revenue flows to the political incentive layer. $WISH tax and IABs are completely separate systems.
+Aligned politicians are funded through the Incentive Alignment Bond mechanism — 10% of IAB revenue funds aligned-politician Super PACs. $WISH tax and IABs are completely separate systems.
 No outcomes?
 No funding.
 Simple.

 Illustrative data — contracts not yet deployed